nickolanack/mod-rewrite-asset-tint/README.md

 *Allow Overrides* configured so that the .htaccess is read.

-To use this script, create a web accessible folder heirarchy for icons. place the contents of the folder *asset-tint* in the root of the folder. and download and place easyimage somewhere nearby like this.
+To use this script, create a web accessible folder heirarchy for icons. place the contents of the folder *asset-tint* from this repo in the root of the folder and easyimage (other repo) somewhere nearby
 ```
 asset-folder/
   .htaccess